 Interns are expected to fulfill a maximum of 128 hours to successfully complete the program.
 They are generally expected to complete a minimum of 8 hours per week, but this expectation is flexible with the agreement of the supervisor.

-Applications for the summer 2026 semester will be accepted until 11:59 p.m. on March 23, 2026.
-No late applications or letters of recommendation will be accepted after the deadline.
+Applications for the fall 2026 semester will be accepted until July 6, 2026.
+No late applications, including letter of recommendation, will be accepted after the deadline.

 Application Process